lupalberto/neutral-atom-vm/python/README.md

 The script prints the lowered program along with the job result dictionary so you can inspect the end-to-end flow without Docker.

+## Remote service submission

+Once the Dockerized service is running (see `neutral-atom-vm/docs/docker-service.md`), you can ask `quera-vm` to POST jobs remotely instead of executing them locally.
+Add `--service-url http://localhost:8080/job` (and optionally `--service-timeout`) to the `run` command so the CLI streams the serialized `JobRequest` to the HTTP service you built above.